Fast Sunday: Overview

-On Fast Sunday, church members are encouraged to fast for two consecutive meals.
+On Fast Sunday, church members are encouraged to fast for a 24-hour period.
 Members are also encouraged to give the money they save by not eating as a fast offering, which will be used by the church to financially assist those in need.

 On Fast Sunday, the sacrament meeting is known as fast and testimony meeting.
 In this meeting, rather than predetermined speakers on particular subjects, the members are given the chance to voluntarily bear extemporaneous testimony to one another of gospel truths.
 Non-members of the church are welcome to participate in Fast Sunday activities.

 Fast Sunday is usually the first Sunday of each month.
 In some circumstances, the week of Fast Sunday may be adjusted by church leaders.
 In many areas of the world, this occurs in April and October, when the church's general conferences are held on the first Sunday of the month.
 They may also be adjusted due to stake conferences or temple dedications that are held on the first Sunday of the month.

 In addition to the regular Fast Sunday, individuals, families, wards, or stakes may designate additional fast days for special needs of individuals, families, communities, or the church.
 No fast and testimony meeting is held for these non-regular fast days.